This answer is for general guidance only. It does not constitute advice.

 The duties of the Swiss representative include representing the non-Swiss fund vis-à-vis Swiss-based investors and FINMA.
 Thus, the Swiss representative is responsible for answering any potential queries or claims raised by FINMA or investors in relation to the distribution of the non-Swiss funds in Switzerland.
 Also, the Swiss representative has to monitor the distribution activities of the appointed distributor(s) for Switzerland.
 The Swiss representative has to enter into a Swiss law governed distribution agreement with each distributor appointed to market the non-Swiss fund to Unregulated Qualified Investors in Switzerland.

-From a legal perspective, the purpose of appointing a Swiss bank as Swiss paying agent is to enable Swiss investors to receive and make payments in relation to the units of the non-Swiss fund through a Swiss-based bank.
+From a legal perspective, the purpose of appointing a Swiss bank as a Swiss paying agent is to enable Swiss investors to receive and make payments in relation to the units of the non-Swiss fund through a Swiss-based bank.
 However, in practice, payments are typically directly made with or received from the non-Swiss fund’s custodian or transfer agent, and, accordingly, the Swiss paying agent does typically not play an active role when non-Swiss funds are marketed to Unregulated Qualified Investors.

 The Swiss Funds & Asset Management Association (SFAMA) has published a model representation agreement serving as a template for representation agreements.

-A distributor based outside of Switzerland may not market non-Swiss funds to Unregulated Qualified Investors, unless it is subject to appropriate supervision in its home jurisdiction.
+A distributor based outside of Switzerland may not market non-Swiss funds to Unregulated Qualified Investors unless it is subject to appropriate supervision in its home jurisdiction.
 There is currently no further guidance on the interpretation of the Swiss concept of “appropriate supervision”.
-In the opinion of Patrick Schleiffer/Michael Kremer (Reference: CapLaw-2015-17), also a SEC registered investment manager or a MiFID licensed investment firm should, as a rule, be considered to be a non-Swiss distributor subject to an appropriate foreign supervision and should therefore be permitted to distribute, on a pure cross-border basis, non-Swiss funds to Unregulated Qualified Investors in Switzerland.
+In the opinion of Patrick Schleiffer/Michael Kremer (Reference: CapLaw-2015-17), also a SEC-registered investment manager or a MiFID licensed investment firm should, as a rule, be considered to be a non-Swiss distributor subject to an appropriate foreign supervision and should therefore be permitted to distribute, on a pure cross-border basis, non-Swiss funds to Unregulated Qualified Investors in Switzerland.

 Distributors (including non-Swiss based distributors) have to enter into a written Swiss law governed distribution agreement with the relevant Swiss representative of the non-Swiss fund, prior to any marketing activities in Switzerland.
 This obligation also applies to any sponsor, fund manager or asset/investment manager of the non-Swiss fund or to the fund itself, provided they are also engaged in marketing the fund in Switzerland.
 Such agreements are typically based on the model distribution agreement issued by SFAMA.
 Distributors (including non-Swiss based distributors) must agree to exclusively use marketing documentation mentioning the Swiss representative, the Swiss paying agent as well as the place of jurisdiction and to comply with the SFAMA guidelines on the distribution of collective investment schemes (Distribution Guidelines) and the SFAMA guidelines on duties regarding the charging and use of fees and costs (Transparency Guidelines).
 Both the Distribution Guidelines and the Transparency Guidelines have been declared by FINMA as minimum standards to be complied with when marketing funds in Switzerland.